bill-auger/bridgin/README.md

 ##build instructions for debian (ymmv)

-cd into your build dir and load sources and deps
+cd into your build dir and load the pidgin sources and build deps

     apt-get source pidgin
     sudo apt-get build-dep pidgin

 cd into ./pidgin-x.x.x/ and build pidgin and finch
-if you already have pidgin or finch installed
+if you already have pidgin and/or finch installed
 you can delete this build afterward
 it is needed only to simplify building the bridgin plugin

+    cd ./pidgin*
     ./configure
-    make all
+    make

 now go make some C(__) and when the build has completed
 copy the contents of this repo into ./libpurple/plugins
-cd into the plgins dir and run the install script
+cd into the plugins dir and run the install script

     cd ./libpurple/plugins
     chmod a+x ./install